tmknom/valid/README.md

   -h, --help                  help for valid
-      --int                   validates if the value is an integer --json                  validates if the value is valid JSON --max string            validates if the value is less than or equal to the specified maximum --max-length string     validates if the value's length is less than or equal to the specified maximum --min string            validates if the value is greater than or equal to the specified minimum
+      --int                   validates if the value is an integer --json                  validates if the value is valid JSON --lower-case            validates if the value contains only lower case unicode letters --max string            validates if the value is less than or equal to the specified maximum --max-length string     validates if the value's length is less than or equal to the specified maximum --min string            validates if the value is greater than or equal to the specified minimum